The Assouad dimension of self-affine measures on sponges: Main results: dimension bounds and dimension gaps

 where to make the ordering unique, we use the convention that

 It is a \emph{strictly} $\sigma$-ordered cylinder if all inequalities in~\eqref{eq:201} are strict.
-This corresponds to the ordering of the length of the sides of the cylinder set $f_{\ii|L_{\ii}(r,\sigma_d)}([0,1]^d)$.
+This corresponds to the ordering of the length of the sides of the cylinder set $f_{\ii|L_{\ii}(r,\sigma_d)}([0,1]^d)$ with $\sigma_d$ corresponding to the shortest side and $\sigma_1$ the longest.
 Moreover, we say that $\ii\in\Sigma$ determines a \emph{$\sigma$-ordered cube at scale $r$} if